coffee grinders icon

 Portability

-Do you want to be able to make great coffee anywhere?
+Do you want to make great coffee anywhere?
 Or are you looking to up your home coffee-making game?

 Electric grinders take up a lot more room and they need access to a power outlet.
-So, not only do you need to have enough counter space but if you plan on moving around a lot, they’re not really workable.
+So, you need to consider where it will sit on your countertop.

 Accessibility